sui-foundation/sips/sips/sip-19.md

 After including the bundle in the same Batch, we can be certain that if this Batch is getting included in a Header in consensus, its internal ordering will be respected.
 Meanwhile:

-- Since all certificates may not contain only owned objects, their relative order is determined by consensus.
+- Since all certificates access at least one shared object, their relative order is determined by consensus.
 - PostConsensusTxReorder does not affect this because all transaction blocks in the same bundle have identical gas prices.

 The response type of the method will be: